The age-old question of “is web design dead” is one that regularly pops up in conversation.

-Mature design patterns, high quality automation, templates, mobile technology and AI, are probably showing signs for the end of web design.
+Mature design patterns, high-quality automation, templates, mobile technology, and AI, are probably showing signs for the end of web design.
 I personally feel that web design is dying of irrelevance.
-It seems that web pages are not the focus of the internet anymore, and that is the reason why web designers are moving to the next level challenges such as ecosystems and products, if they wish to remain relevant.
+It seems that web pages are not the focus of the internet anymore, and that is the reason why web designers are moving to the next level challenges such as ecosystems and products if they wish to remain relevant.
 It is being heard since long that web design has no future.
-Being an experienced person in web design Brisbane market, I have researched about that, and in this article, I will be highlighting my findings regarding why the future of the web design is in risk and how an emerging blend of cultural and technological trends triggers the need of a wider approach.
+Being an experienced person in the Brisbane web design scene, I have researched about that, and in this article, I will be highlighting my findings regarding why the future of the web design is in risk and how an emerging blend of cultural and technological trends triggers the need of a wider approach.

 Sign 1: Templates Are Leading To Commoditization

-The content seen today on the web is mostly handled by some service or framework, such as Blogger, WordPress, and Drupal etc. Frameworks give shortcuts and foundations that lets you spend less of your time struggling with the development of website, and more time and efforts for developing content.
+The content seen today on the web is mostly handled by some service or framework, such as Blogger, WordPress, and Drupal etc. Frameworks give shortcuts and foundations that let you spend less of your time struggling with the development of a website, and more time and efforts for developing content.

-As a result of the ubiquity of such frameworks, a huge world of templates both free of cost and paid, enables you having professional web design in a matter of minutes.
-Why would one go for a web designer if he can get a fairly acceptable web design in a fraction of the price, using a template?
-In addition some web designers that are available on cheaper price, just take a premade template and do some minimal branding customization.
+As a result of the ubiquity of such frameworks, a huge world of templates both free of cost and paid, enables you having a professional web design in a matter of minutes.
+Why would one go for a web designer if he can get a fairly acceptable WordPress web design at a fraction of the price, using a template?
+In addition, some web designers that are available at a cheaper price, just take a premade template and do some minimal branding customization.

 Sign 2: Mature Web Design Pattern